 Ipomea batatas or sweet potato vines can be dug and stored or you may continue to grow them indoors.

 These plants are best used as a ground cover instead of a typical climbing vine.

 Another popular use for them is trailing over the side of containers.

 The key to over wintering any type of bulb is to either dig it and store it in a cool, dark place or leave it in the pot and give a small amount of water every four to six weeks to keep the tuber moist.

-If you decide to over winter your plants in the house and they go dormant, either move them to a cooler area or be sure to give them a small amount of water each month so that they do not dry up.
+If you decide to over winter your plants in the house and they go dormant, either move them to a cooler area or be sure to give them a small amount of water each month so that the bulbs or rhizomes do not dry up and die.